arufth/garden-organizer/README.md

 ## TODO

-- [ ] Implement tests.
+- [ ] Use local storage to persist data (easy).
 - [ ] Add authentication and user accounts to manage a database of users' plants.
+- [ ] Option to change the image-cover of the plant.
 - [ ] Add more features for plant management and growth tracking.
+- [ ] Add more filters and sorting options for plants.
+- [ ] Add responsive design for mobile devices.
 - [ ] Improve UI/UX design.
-- [ ] Add animations and transitions for a more interactive experience.
-- [ ] Add responsive design for mobile devices.
-- [ ] Add more filters and sorting options for plants.
-- [ ] Option to change the image-cover of the plant.
+- [ ] Implement tests.